 Time Lapse is an indie sci-fi thriller about a group of friends who discover a machine that can take pictures of things 24 hours in the future, causing increasingly complex causal loops.
 The relationship dynamics among the three main characters and the single location in Time Lapse are heavily influenced by Danny Boyle's 1994 film Shallow Grave.
 As a low-budget drama focused on time paradox, it has been compared with Shane Carruth's Primer, but I think it's better.
 Primer is all about the men, with the only female character making them sandwiches.
 The pleasure in the movie doesn't come from the humanity of the characters but from trying to puzzle out what you are looking at at any one time.
 Time Lapse is a much more human film.

-The genius of the time photography device at the centre of the film is the snapshot it provides of a future moment.
+The clever notion of the time photography device is the center of the film.
+It creates literal snapshots of future moments.
 We see what is going to happen, each snapshot more unlikely than the one before, and the suspense lies in seeing how in blazes the movie is actually going to get to this next point.
-With each snapshot you think, this is impossible, nothing I’ve seen of these characters makes me think they will end up in this situation.
+With each snapshot you think, this is impossible, nothing I've seen of these characters makes me think they will end up in this situation.
 But events conspire to make it happen, every single time.

 1 The Matrix

 Possibly the movie that has had the most impact on how we all see life.
 The idea that we live in virtual reality has been a staple of sci-fi for years, but The Matrix really brought that home, with its breathtaking visuals as much as anything else.
 The iconic scene, with Trinity leaping in crane position is the most effective use of bullet time in the entire move, telling us everything about the world of this movie in one image.
 Whether it is the most cerebral movie on this list is arguable, but nobody can deny it deserves to be number one.